 - Organize the statements in the IPD from an incident standpoint – from initial dispatch to demobilization and everything in-between.

-- If this is a FEMA NQS All-Hazards position, identify which of the statements are wildland fire specific by adding "WF" behind the statement.
+- If this is a FEMA NQS All-Hazards position, add a WF behind statements that are wildland fire specific or reference NWCG standards.

 - Compare the IPD with others in your functional area.
 Are similar statements worded identically, or do they diverge?
 Can they be worded similarly?

 - Share the draft IPDs with the parent committee (if they are not the position steward) and the NWCG coordinator.

 - Work with the NWCG coordinator and the NWCG webmaster to post the IPDs to the NWCG website.
 The IPDs will be statused as “Under Review.”
 Widespread input from the user community will be solicited using NWCG’s MailChimp account.
 Assess input and incorporate as warranted.

 Parent Committee approval and long-term management of the IPD

 When the committee charged with managing the position (see https://www.nwcg.gov/positions/committee-assignments) has completed assessing and incorporating inputs, they should inform their parent committee.
 The parent committee will approve the IPD.
 IPD should be dynamically managed according to the NWCG Standards Management Cycle; as operational standards evolve, so should the IPD.